The 20 Best Drug Induced Dyskinesia Doctors Near Me in Charlotte, NC

 Offers Telehealth

-Douglas Thommen is a Physiatrist in Belmont, North Carolina.
+Douglas Thommen is a Physiatrist practicing medicine in Belmont, North Carolina.
 Dr. Thommen is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Hemiplegia, Phantom Limb Pain, Stroke, and Hereditary Ataxia.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Hemiplegia, Phantom Limb Pain, Stroke, and Hereditary Ataxia.
+Dr. Thommen is board certified in American Board Of Physical Medicine And Rehabilitation.
 Dr. Thommen is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia